 This information is based on our current understanding.
-It is the responsibility of each Motor Technology customer to determine how the RoHS and WEEE directives apply to their own products.
-Contact us at RoHS@if you have questions regarding the WEEE and the RoHS directives.
+It is the responsibility of the customer to determine how the RoHS and WEEE directives apply to their own products.
+Contact us at RoHS@motec.co.uk if you have questions.

 In an effort to improve waste management in the European Union, the European Union has enacted a Directive 2002/96/EC on Waste Electrical and Electronic Equipment (WEEE Directive).